fbpx Skip to Content

 1. Test knitters help make sure your instructions are easy to follow.

-This is where the importance of a diverse tester pool really shows.
-I like having a range of experience levels, ages, backgrounds, nationalities, and native languages in my tests.
+This is where the importance of diverse testing pools really shows.
+I like having a mix of skill levels, ages, backgrounds, nationalities, and native languages in my tests.
 That way, I can make sure that my instructions are clear, straightforward, and easy to follow.

-My tech editor and I are both native English speakers with professional backgrounds.
+For example, my tech editor and I are both native English speakers with professional backgrounds.
 That means we’re used to seeing things communicated in certain ways, and we have a lot of shared perspectives.
 That also means we have shared assumptions about what’s clear.
-As a result, those assumptions might not match up with the experiences and assumptions of other knitters.
+As a result, those assumptions might not match up with the experiences and assumptions of other knitters, especially knitters who are using a pattern written in a language that isn’t their native language.

-My pool of test knitters helps me make sure that my instructions make sense to everybody, not just knitters whose demographics match mine.
+My broad and diverse pool of test knitters helps me make sure that my instructions make sense to everybody, not just knitters whose demographics match mine.

 2. Test knitters help check yardage estimates.